Victor Amadeus of Anhalt-Bernburg-Schaumburg-Hoym: Life

 In 1790 the Prince joined to the army of Count Ivan Saltykov in Finland, the theater of the Russo-Swedish War.
-This was his last military action: at the beginning of hostilities, Victor Amadeus sent a detachment to drive the enemy from Pardakoski and Kernikoski and, on 18 April, while the troops were attacking the Swedish, he was fatally wounded in his right leg, and was forced to leave the field battle, dying several days later.
+This was his last military action: at the beginning of hostilities, Victor Amadeus sent a detachment to drive the enemy from Pardakoski and Kernikoski and, on 18 April, while the troops were attacking the Swedish, he was fatally wounded in his right leg, and was forced to leave the field of battle, dying several days later.

 The name of the Prince of Anhalt-Bernburg-Schaumburg-Hoym was closely linked with the famous Russian general Barclay de Tolly, who began active service under his direct command.
 Victor Amadeus was the first one who drew attention to the military talents of Barclay; when the Prince was dying, he gave to Barclay his sword, with which he never parted.

 Marriage and issue

 In Schaumburg on 21 April 1778 Victor Amadeus married Magdalena Sophie (b.
 Braunfels, 4 June 1742 - d.
 Homburg vor der Höhe, 21 January 1819), daughter of Frederick William, Prince of Solms-Braunfels.
 They had one son: